jeremy-w/ayadn/README.md

 ## How to use

+You type the name of the app + the action you want to do + the destination of this action.

+If you don't provide any argument to the app, your personnalized stream is displayed.

 ### Through the Ruby interpreter

 If you've not made the app executable, use it through Ruby: